thatevangale/thatevangale.github.io/about_me.md

 I am looking at the physical consequences of the localisation scheme employed by modelling the atom-detector's quantised centre of mass, corresponding to different definitions of the associated position operator.

-Additionally, I am also currently investigating the properties of a novel class minimum uncertainty states, which minimise the uncertainty between the position-velocity quadratures rather than the usual position-momentum quadratures in phase space.
+Additionally, I am also currently investigating the properties of a novel class of minimum uncertainty states, which minimise the uncertainty between the position-velocity quadratures rather than the usual position-momentum quadratures of phase space.